pmaneggia/InstaHub/HowToDockerPi.md

        MAIL_* - mail provider for notification of new teachers and resetting passworts (admin accounts may reset passworts without sending a mail)
        DB_HOST name is "db" (the name given in docker run --name in item 3)

-8. Download and start a container with apache and php:
+7. Download and start a container with apache and php:

         docker run --network instahubnet -d --name apache -it --rm -v $PWD:/var/www/html -p80:80 php:7.3.1-apache

-9. Start a bash in this container (here named `apache`):
+8. Start a bash in this container (here named `apache`):

         docker exec -it apache bash

     * In here

           chmod -R www-data storage
           chmod -R www-data bootstrap/cache

       to give write access to Apache to the relative directories and

           docker-php-ext-install pdo_mysql (php driver to talk to mysql)

       furthermore, still here in the apache container

           php artisan config:clear (possibly)
           php artisan key:generate
           php artisan migrate
           php artisan migrate --path=/database/migrations/users

-    now it should be already possible to see the application under `localhost/public
+   Now it should be already possible to see the application under `localhost/public`!

-10. Configure your top-level domain and all subdomains (wildcard) to point to the public directory <TODO how precisely>
+9. Configure your top-level domain and all subdomains (wildcard) to point to the public directory <TODO how precisely>